How to start a private clique

 yt clickhouse ctl create chyt_example_clique

-Once you have created the clique, configure it with the relevant options: Every clique has a mandatory pool option with the name of the compute pool where the operation on instances will be started for the clique.
-Because the operations for the clique are started by the robot-chyt system robot, first you need to grant, to this robot, the Use right for the specified pool.
+Once you've created the clique, configure it with the relevant options: Every clique has a mandatory pool option with the name of the compute pool where the operation on instances will be started for the clique.
+Because the operations for the clique are started by the robot-strawberry-controller system robot, first you need to grant the Use permission for the specified pool to this robot.

 When setting the pool option, make sure that you have the Use right for the specified pool (otherwise, the command will fail):